technicat/learngodot/chapter3/README.md

 ## Create a Scene

-Just about all game engines, or at least 3D game engines, have the concept of a scene, where a scene is equivalent to what game players see as levels in a game.
+In just about all game engines, or at least 3D game engines, a game is composed of one or more levels or scenes (CryEngine and Unreal use the term level, Unity and Godo use scene).
+The term level is probably more recognizable to game players, but I think scene is a good analogy with movies.
+Maybe set is an even better analogy, as a scene is the arrangement of game assets (sometimes called props, to take the movie analogy further).

+### Anatomy of a Scene

 A scene is typically implemented as a hierarchy, or tree, of nodes.
-Godot scenes are used in the same way (there is always one current scene in a game, and there has to be a designated start scene), but Godo scenes are more general - any 3D tree structure or branch of that structure can be saved out as a scene, and conversely, a scene can include other scenes as branches.
+Godot scenes are used in the same way (there is always one current scene in a game, and there as to be a designated start scene), but Godo scenes are more general - any 3D tree structure or branch of that structure can be saved out as a scene, and conversely, a scene can include other scenes as branches.
 In other words, scenes are reusable branches.

 https://docs.godotengine.org/en/stable/tutorials/3d/introduction_to_3d.html#spatial-node

 <img src="images/createspatial.png">

-### Anatomy of a Spatial Node

 <img src="images/createspatial.png">